TiCaLiBrO/Trillia/root/learning/tutorials/trillia/printing/hello world/sepalinfo.md

 > [!WARNING]
 > Lessons in this course are intended to be done in SEPAL, *not a code editor*.
 >
-> **Do not exit SEPAL or write your code in a code editor unless instructed to or unless you know what you're doing.**
+> **Do not exit Sepal or write your code in a code editor unless instructed to or unless you know what you're doing.**

 If you're reading this inside the terminal, don't worry; you're inside SEPAL already.